MarcoMLDD/OpenCLOS/README.md

 We welcome contributions to the OpenCLOS project!
 If you'd like to contribute, please fork the repository and submit a pull request.

 ## Acknowledgments
+This project uses code and data from [codeniko/shape_predictor_81_face_landmarks](https://github.com/codeniko/shape_predictor_81_face_landmarks), which is licensed under the BSD 3-Clause License.

-To my research groupmates, this wouldn't be possible without you!
+To my research groupmates, this project wouldn't be possible without you!
 * J. Rodriguez
 * R. Punzalan